Home

 Contact Us

 When Della was age 10, her mother died.
-Her father married again, to Emma Moore, who then became Della's step-mother.
+Her father married again, to Emma Moore, who thus became Della's step-mother.

 Later in life, Oscar moved to Ironton, Lawrence County, OH, where two of his stepsons lived.
 In April 1933, at age 74, he began to suffer from gangrene of the foot, and died four months later, on Aug.
 22, 1933.
 He was buried in Wilgus Cemetery.